Billie Bob's Foolproof Flycatching Technique

 - Roll an A4 sheet into a cylinder.

-- Wait til the fly is sitting calmly on a suitable flat surface.
+- Wait until the fly is sitting still on a suitable flat surface.

 - Holding one hand over the top of the paper cylinder, very slowly lower the bottom of the cylinder over the fly where it's sitting.
 If you do it slow enough, the fly will stay put til you have the cylinder completely covering the fly.